iksaku/jorgeglz.io/src/content/blog/2023-06-08-https-behind-vpn.md

 ```

 If you are running Pi-hole as a container as well, then you may feel tempted to add
-SSL to it as well (It's free! 🤑), unfortunately, it is not possible to request SSL certificates
+TLS to it as well (It's free! 🤑), unfortunately, it is not possible to request TLS certificates
 for the default `pi.hole` domain.

 What we can do instead, is to tell Pi-hole to also work on another domain via the `VIRTUAL_HOST`